juhasev/sample-ninja-help/subpanel-email-template.md

 ### Font

-Choose a font that best represents your branding style. we provide native emoji support, which means modern devices are able to render emojis on every email.
+Choose a font that best represents your branding style.
+We provide native emoji support, which means modern devices can render emojis on every email.

-You can disable this functionality if you encounter font rendering issues (this is a very rare case).
+You can disable this functionality if you encounter font rendering issues (this is an infrequent case).

 ### Preview

 This shows a visual representation of the Email Template.
-Preview is also an editor and allows you to modify texts on each template.
-If you would like to email yourself, click on the blue "Email to me" button at the top right corner.
+Preview is also an editor that allows you to modify each template's text.
+If you want to email yourself, click the blue "Email to me" button at the top right corner.

 Each template can have its own **Subject** and **Sender name**.